Parents should use TpT or Teachers Pay Teachers. Here is some advice from a teacher, seller, and parent.

 I stand in awe of my friends who homeschool.
 It’s not right for my family, but it definitely is for some.
 I see lessons outdoors, science trips to the zoo, research done in back yards, and library trips for research reports.

 The cool thing about TpT is that teachers love those ideas and create materials for alongside them.
 Homeschooling parents use TpT to supplement their purchased curriculums or student-directed learning.
 Many parents homeschool for religious studies.
 TpT has that too.

 The beauty of TpT?
 Materials made by different teachers from different experiences that will fit different children.
 It’s cliche, but because TpT has such a variety of products and creators, you have a strong chance of finding what works for your child’s needs.
 If your high schooler is studying for the ACT or SAT, TpT has supplemental materials made by those very same tutors.
-When I teach ACT prep classes, this is the product I use for writing.
+If your child just needs a quick review, a $5 product might be worth your time.

 So one year I was shocked during parent-teacher conferences when a parent told me that she brought a supplemental unit for home!
 What!